 - Map of Living in Seattle

-Pros of Moving to Seattle
+Pros of Living in Seattle

 #1.
-Proximity to nature
+Proximity to Nature

 Seattle is a mere two-hour drive from all three of Washington’s breathtaking national parks.
 Not to mention the plethora of hiking trails just a stone’s throw from the city’s limit.

 All this to say, Seattleites take outdoor recreation seriously, and thankfully, there’s plenty of outdoor activities to choose from.